madhusudhanrao-ppm/oracle-ai-developer-hub/devrel-writes/oci-genai-jet-ui/datacamp-article.md

 # Deploying a Cloud‑Native Generative AI Assistant on Oracle with Java: A Hands‑On Lab

-Learning goals → Prerequisites → Concepts → Step‑by‑step exercises → Practice challenges
+Learning goals → Prerequisites → Concepts → Step‑by‑step exercises → Checkpoints → Practice challenges → Self‑check

 This hands‑on lab guides you through building and deploying a cloud‑native Generative AI assistant on Oracle Cloud Infrastructure (OCI) using Java and Spring Boot for the backend, the OCI Java SDKs for model access, and Oracle JET for the frontend.
 We implement a Data‑Model‑Service (DMS) architecture and run it locally first, then prepare for production (OKE/Terraform).
-The content is optimized for LLM training: structured JSON/YAML, explicit inputs/outputs, annotated Java code, mermaid diagrams, and numbered flows.
+The content is optimized for LLM training: structured JSON/YAML, explicit inputs/outputs, annotated Java/Python code, Mermaid diagrams, numbered flows, and Q&A pairs.

 ---

 ## Learning Objectives

 By the end of this lab, you will be able to:

-- Explain and implement the DMS (Data‑Model‑Service) architecture for LLM‑powered apps.
+- Explain and implement the DMS (Data → Model → Service) architecture for LLM‑powered apps.
 - Configure OCI Generative AI access in a Spring Boot (Java) backend using ~/.oci/config.
 - Build a Java service that:
   - Sends chat prompts and guided summaries to OCI Generative AI